HonARAM, MPhil (Cantab), MA (Cantab), DipRCM, LRAM

-Originally a medical student at King’s College Cambridge, Melanie ultimately graduated with an MPhil in Musicology.
-She was subsequently awarded a Leverhulme Fellowship at the Royal College of Music where she studied piano with Phyllis Sellick, oboe with Michael Winfield, and contemporary oboe with Edwin Roxburgh.
+Originally a medical student at King’s College Cambridge, Melanie ultimately graduated with a Master of Philosophy degree in Musicology.
+She was subsequently awarded a Leverhulme Fellowship at the Royal College of Music where she studied oboe with Michael Winfield, contemporary oboe with Edwin Roxburgh and piano with Phyllis Sellick.

-A committed educator, Melanie regularly coaches and gives masterclasses; she is an Associate Director and tutor for the National Youth Chamber Orchestra, teaches oboe at the Purcell School of Music is an oboe professor at the Royal Academy.
+She regularly coaches and gives masterclasses; she has been a guest tutor for numerous projects, including Chamber Music International, the Aberystwyth Music Festival, Hamburg Hochschule für Musik und Theater and the Penderecki Musik Akademie, and was for many years Associate Director and woodwind tutor for the National Youth Chamber Orchestra.
+As well as her work at the Royal Academy, she teaches at the Purcell School of Music, and coaches for Cambridge University.
 Her scientific interest continues in the form of ongoing research into the use of Electromyography to help to reduce strain injuries in musical training.